Skip to content

 • Select @CalendarEnd("2020-06-19", year, 0) as Date

-• Function will return “2020-12-31” as the end date of the year, if “2020-12-31” is a holiday, then function will return the previous date which is not in the holidays list that is “2020-12-30”.
+This function returns “2020-12-31” as the end date of the year.
+If “2020-12-31” is a holiday, the function returns the previous date that is not in the holidays list, such as “2020-12-30”.

 • Select @CalendarEnd("2020-06-19", year, 1) as Date